Vengayam (Naattu vengayam, ulli, chinna vengayam) - shallot / baby onion; Saambar - A dhal based curry served over plain rice.

 The most famous and easy to prepare is the onion sambar.

 Though I make many varieties of sambar, this one is my family's most favorite.
 Almost all my Fridays will begin with this flavorful sambar along with the potato curry .
-Moreover I never forget to save some sambar for the night to serve along with crispy paper roast dosas and we never get bored of that menu:)
+Moreover I always remember to save some sambar for the night to serve along with crispy paper roast dosas and we never get bored of that menu:)

 I am narrating my mom's recipe, which I am following for years.